 We also developed a ‘how to’ toolkit, which would enable others to replicate our work, and provided materials to help drive the conversation, including: a bank of case studies, a short film and a series of twelve blogs and online Q&As with policymakers and civil society leaders from around the world.

-Our package of content stimulated feedback and debate online on a global scale.
-Public Policy Forum, our Canadian event partner, received funding to carry on its legitimacy project on the strength of this work, and the CPI published a report of the programme, to much acclaim at the 2018 OECD Integrity Forum in Paris.
+Our package of content also stimulated feedback and debate online on a global scale.
+Public Policy Forum, our Canadian event partner, received funding to carry on its legitimacy project on the strength of the work.